 - Location: Six Flags Great Adventure in New Jersey

-If the sight of El Toro's massive track wasn't enough of a clue, the actions of the ride operators in the loading station should have tipped me off about the ride's ensuing magnificent madness.
-They "stapled" (a wonderful term coaster freaks use to describe the overzealous tightening of safety restraints) me and my fellow riders to within an inch of cutting off our respiratory and circulatory functions.
-I think the extra precautions may have been due more to the new ride's balky sensor (which I'm sure the park will tweak), than sadistic ride ops.
+If the sight of El Toro’s massive track wasn’t enough of a clue, the actions of the ride operators in the loading station should have tipped us off about the ride’s ensuing madness.
+They “stapled” (a wonderful term coaster freaks use to describe the overzealous tightening of safety restraints) us and our fellow riders to within an inch of cutting off our respiratory and circulatory functions.
+The extra precautions may have been due more to the ride’s balky sensor the day we rode than sadistic ride ops.

-But I didn't have much time to fret over my labored breathing, as the train departed the station, rounded a bend, latched onto the lift mechanism, and cruised up the 188-foot lift hill at a surprisingly fast clip.
+But we didn't have much time to fret over our labored breathing, as the train departed the station, rounded a bend, latched onto the lift mechanism, and cruised up the 188-foot lift hill at a surprisingly fast clip.

-Unlike all other wood coasters (and nearly all steel coasters), El Toro uses an elevator cable lift rather than a traditional lift chain.
-Once the entire train was on the lift hill, the cable revved up to about 14 mph without any of the hesitation or clattering clack-clicks of a lift chain.
-It was almost eerie how quickly and quietly the cable delivered the train to the ride's precipitous apex.
-The subsequent screams, however, promptly shattered the silence.
+Unlike the majority of coasters (especially wooden ones), El Toro uses an elevator cable lift rather than a traditional lift chain.
+Once the entire train is on the lift hill, the cable revs up to about 14 mph without any of the hesitation or clattering clack-clicks of a lift chain.
+It is almost eerie how quickly and quietly the cable delivers the train to the ride’s precipitous apex.
+The subsequent screams, however, promptly shatter the silence.

 At 176 feet, El Toro’s first drop is among the longest for a wood coaster in the U.S. (and the world, for that matter).
 Its 70-mph top speed makes it among the fastest wood coasters anywhere as well.
 At the time of its debut in 2006, its 76-degree angle of descent was the steepest for any wood coaster.
 Hence, the screams.

 The first drop is immediately followed by three substantial hills of 112 feet, 100 feet, and 84 feet.
-This generated wild, prolonged, airtime (that giddy butterflies-in-your-stomach sensation that coaster fans crave).
-Even with my lap bar cinched tightly, the airtime was glorious.
+This generates wild, prolonged, airtime (that giddy butterflies-in-your-stomach sensation that coaster fans crave).
+Even with our lap bar cinched tightly, the airtime on our ride was glorious.

-The train banked into the turnaround and navigated some bunny hills for more intoxicating airtime.
-A fifth drop remained surprisingly potent, but delivered a spasm of ejector air, rather than the more gentle floater air of the initial drops.
-El Toro then mercilessly, yet somehow smoothly, tossed its passengers around with a series of extremely banked twisting elements before returning to the station.
+The train banks into the turnaround and navigates some bunny hills for more intoxicating airtime.
+A fifth drop remains surprisingly potent, but delivers a spasm of ejector air, rather than the more gentle floater air of the initial drops.
+El Toro then mercilessly, yet somehow smoothly, tosses its passengers around with a series of extremely banked twisting elements before returning to the station.

-I knew the stats.
-I even knew about the ride's unique prefabricated wood track.
-I was prepared for the height and speed, and anticipated some decent airtime.
-I was not, however, expecting El Toro's silky smoothness.
+We knew the stats.
+We even knew about the ride’s unique prefabricated wood track.
+We were prepared for the height and speed, and anticipated some decent airtime.
+We were not, however, expecting El Toro's silky smoothness.

-It was unlike any wood coaster I've ridden.
+It was unlike any wood coaster we’ve ridden.
 Rather than the rickety rough-and-tumble woodie sensation epitomized by the classic Cyclone at Coney Island, El Toro was as rock-solid as Great Adventure's wonderful Nitro or other stellar examples of steel coaster engineering.
-Not that I'd recommend it, but I think a surgeon could safely perform a circumcision while riding El Toro.
+Not that we would recommend it, but a surgeon could probably safely perform a circumcision while riding El Toro.